Anterior cruciate ligament

 Anterior cruciate ligament reconstruction

 A ruptured anterior cruciate ligament does not heal.
 Reconstruction of the ligament is performed by using hamstring tendon or part of the patella tendon of the same leg.
 These tendons are very suitable for anterior cruciate ligament reconstruction.
 My PhD research has demonstrated that hamstring tendons regenerate after their removel for anterior cruciate ligament reconstruction (see Publications).
 The new cruciate ligament is fixed in femur and tibia through drilled bone tunnels and cortical fixation.
 This provides a rigid and stable reconstruction allowing accelerated rehabilitation.
-In case of severe rotatory instabilty or lateral ligament laxity, a reconstruction of the anterolateral ligament is performed on the outside of the knee during the same surgery.
+In case of severe rotatory instabilty or knee laxity, an additional reconstruction (lateral extra-articular tenodesis) is performed on the outside of the knee during the same surgery.
 Early active exercises are encouraged to allow for better healing.
 A stabilizing leg brace is not necessary.
 Recent scientific evidence has shown that a correct surgical technique is essential for good results.
 In the last 2 years, new anatomic techniques have been developed leading to more than 90% succes rate.
 I am involved in scientific research on this subject as well as an instructor on a leading, yearly international course for orthopaedic surgeons on knee ligament reconstructions (see Biography).

 After the operation